 I don’t like SUVs, and I disagree with the logic used to justify owning them.
 SUVs provide little true utility to the average owner, and whatever utility they do provide is either rarely used or could be provided far more efficiently with a car or minivan.

 With the lack of practical reasons to purchase an SUV, it’s hard to say that very many private SUV owners really need an SUV.
 It’s almost as if many SUV owners own an SUV just because they want to look a certain way or are just following “herd mentality.”
-Why else would someone choose a vehicle that is more costly to operate, much more costly to purchase (SUVs have very high profit margins—less bang for your buck, if you will), has vastly inferior handling and are less safe (SUV passengers are still more likely to die in crashes in large part because of how incompetently SUVs handle), and provides a far less comfortable ride (the absolute worst-handling vehicle I have ever driven is a Ford Explorer Eddie Bauer Edition, and the most jarring ride I have experienced is a Honda CRV)?
+Why else would someone choose a vehicle that is more costly to operate, much more costly to purchase (SUVs have high profit margins—less bang for your buck), has vastly inferior handling and are less safe (SUV passengers are still more likely to die in crashes in large part because of how incompetently SUVs handle), and provides a far less comfortable ride?
+(The absolute worst-handling vehicle I have ever driven is a Ford Explorer Eddie Bauer Edition, and the most jarring ride I have experienced is a Honda CRV.)

 To me, SUVs seem like the epitome of pointless spending in the name of having a particular appearance.
 Don’t believe me?
 Go count how many urban SUVs sport decorative cattle guards and other nonfunctional, useless crap.
 I believe that for the vast majority of owners, SUVs’ scant added utility doesn’t even hold a shadow their high costs and large disadvantages.